Skip to Content

 Words

 It’s amazing the power that a single word has when it is reflected through art.
 Anything goes here really.
 You can describe what this word feels like through your art, play with definition of the word, use it in a quote, the possibilities are endless.
-Here are some single word prompts to create with.
+So grab your favorite black pen, here are some single word prompts to create with.
+Or, take this art form into another creative space by grabbing another medium, like gouache paints or watercolor paints.

 • Create